pingcap/docs/dev/reference/tools/tidb-lightning/config.md

 [checkpoint]
 # Whether to enable checkpoints.
-# While importing, Lightning records which tables have been imported, so
+# While importing data, TiDB Lightning records which tables have been imported, so
-# even if Lightning or other component crashed, you could start from a known
+# even if Lightning or another component crashes, you can start from a known
 # good state instead of redoing everything.
 enable = true
-# The schema name (database name) to store the checkpoints
+# The schema name (database name) to store the checkpoints.
 schema = "tidb_lightning_checkpoint"
 # Where to store the checkpoints.
 #  - file:  store as a local file.